docmab23/PharmCare/README.md

 ![alt text](assets/image1.png)
 ![alt text](assets/image2.png)

+The user interface takes in the vcf file (in .gz , .vcf format) and the drug of interest (from the drop down list) and eventually outputs whether the drug can be taken or not, along with the clinical recommendations in the database.

 # References
 1. Wroblewski et al., 2022.
 Pharmacogenetic variation in Neanderthals and Denisovans and implications for human health and response to medications. bioRxiv.